“Fawn, put your hat on,” said Spot, watching her friend leave the barn. “Mr. Hansen said it is cold out today.”

 Meanwhile, Fawn was sick.
 He had a very high temperature and his right ear was very painful.

 “Oh my,” said Spot, feeling Fawn’s forehead.
 “Fawn, you are sick.
 You have a fever.
-I’m going to call the doctor.”
+I’m going to call the veterinarian.”

 “It seems your friend has a severe ear infection,” said Dr. Baker, Fawn and Spot’s veterinarian.
 “His right ear is completely swollen.
 I’ve never seen an ear infection this bad.”